JosephMatino/MultiAiFilePaster/docs/internal/TECHNICAL_DOCS.md

 - **Testing Infrastructure**: Establish broad test coverage
 - **Performance Optimization**: Address identified memory and performance bottlenecks
 - **Platform Expansion**: Systematic approach to new AI platform integration
-- **Internationalization**: Complete localization for all supported languages
+- **Performance Optimization**: Address identified memory and performance bottlenecks

 ---

-*This document reflects the actual state of the codebase as of September 18, 2025.
+*This document reflects the actual state of the codebase as of September 29, 2025.
 All technical claims have been verified against source code implementation.*